-Borrowings under the Senior Credit Facility currently bear interest, at the Company's option, at a rate equal to:
+Borrowings under the Senior Credit Facility bear interest, at the Company's option, at a rate equal to:

-- i. the Eurodollar Rate (as defined in the Senior Credit Facility, which definition has not changed) in effect from time to time plus the applicable rate (ranging from 1.00% to 1.75%), or - ii. the highest of: - 1. the weighted average overnight Federal funds rate, as published by the Federal Reserve Bank of New York, plus 0.5%, or - 2. the prime lending rate of Bank of America, N.A. or - 3. the one-month Eurodollar Rate plus 1.0%.
+- i. the Eurodollar Rate (as defined in the amendment and restatement) in effect from time to time plus the applicable rate (ranging from 1.00% to 1.75%), or - ii. the highest of: - 1. the weighted average overnight Federal funds rate, as published by the Federal Reserve Bank of New York, plus 0.50%, or - 2. the prime lending rate of Bank of America, N.A., or - 3. the one-month Eurodollar Rate plus 1.00%.

-The applicable rates are based on the Company's consolidated total leverage ratio (defined as the ratio of (a) consolidated funded indebtedness less cash in excess of \$40 million that is not subject to any restriction of the use or investment thereof to (b) consolidated EBITDA) at the time of the applicable borrowing.
+The applicable rates are based on the Company's consolidated total leverage ratio (defined as the ratio of (a) consolidated funded indebtedness less cash in excess of \$40.0 million that is not subject to any restriction of the use or investment thereof to (b) consolidated EBITDA) at the time of the applicable borrowing.

-The Company also pays an annual commitment fee (ranging from 0.15% to 0.30%, based on the Company's consolidated total leverage ratio) on the daily amount by which the revolving credit facility exceeds the outstanding loans and letters of credit under the credit facility.
+The Company will also pay an annual commitment fee (ranging from 0.15% to 0.30%, based on the Company's consolidated total leverage ratio) on the daily amount by which the revolving credit facility exceeds the outstanding loans and letters of credit under the credit facility.